undefined

 Ilam falls in Province No. 1 on the eastern side of Nepal.
 It is one of Nepal's popular hill stations and occupies an area of 1,703 sq km.

-Ilam's altitude varies from 3,636 m to 140 m and is internationally bordered by Darjeeling, India in the east, and in the west by Dhankuta and Morang.
+Ilam's altitude varies from 3,636 m to 140 m and is internationally bordered by Darjeeling, India, in the east and Dhankuta and Morang in the west.
 To the south of Ilam lies Jhapa, and in the north lies Panchthar.

 Where does Ilam get its name?